DevMountain/node-3-afternoon/README.md

 * Modify `update` to use `id` from `req.params` and `desc` from `req.query`.
 * Modify `getOne` to use `id` from `req.params`.
 * Modify `delete` to use `id` from `req.params`.
-* Modify the `create` to use `name`, `description`, `price`, and `imageurl` from the request body.
+* Modify the `create` to use `name`, `description`, `price`, and `image_url` from the request body.
 * Something to remember, you do not need to use an array if you have only one argument to pass to the massive method.

 <details>